By John Corrigan

 Productive Meetings at Events Starts with Preparation

-Events and conferences can be absolute chaos, but your meetings don’t have to be.
-Focus on the things you can control, provide immense value to everyone you’re meeting with, and don’t forget to enjoy the benefits of all your team’s hard work
+Conferences and trade shows can be absolute chaos, but your meetings don’t have to be.
+Focus on the things you can control, provide immense value to everyone you’re meeting with, and don’t forget to enjoy the benefits of all your team’s hard work.